MicrosoftTranslator/DocumentTranslation/README.md

 ## Future plans

 - Option to extend the set of file formats with format conversions that are processed locally, as a library within this tool.
-- Upgrade to .Net 6 MAUI when it becomes available
+- Web interface with .Net 6 MAUI
 - A shared storage for the glossary, so that multiple clients can refer to a single company-wide glossary.